 Jack Kelly as Bart was almost a mirror image of Bret.
 Kelly was born into a show business family in 1927.
 Like Garner, he was in the military, but served in Alaska.

-1 THE WAR OF THE SILVER KINGS aired on September 22, 1957.
+1 THE WAR OF THE SILVER KINGS - The first episode aired, September 22, 1957.
 I had started the 6th grade.
-"I'm a gambler," Bret announces, and the first show begins with poker.
-He works out a deal between Phineas King and the miners of Echo Springs, but not before Phineas has him knocked in the head.
-Edie is taking care of Bret when he comes to.
+"I'm a gambler," Bret announces, and the show begins with poker.
+Bret works out a deal between Phineas King and the miners of Echo Springs, but not before Big Mike McComb has him bushwhacked.
+Edie takes care of Bret when he comes to.
 She is a young, romantic dreamer.
-It was Leo Gordon as Big Mike McComb who had Maverick bushwhacked.
-Leo became a recurring character and did some writing.
-Bret helps a judge regain his dignity.
+Leo Gordon as Big Mike became a regular and even did some writing.
+Bret helps the judge regain his dignity.

-2 POINT BLANK - Bret arrives at the Golden Chance Saloon after eluding a posse.
+2 POINT BLANK - Bret arrives at the Golden Chance Saloon after outrunning a posse.
 He falls in love with Molly.
-Molly and her bank teller lover want to use Bret in their plan to embezzle money.
+Molly and the bank teller mean to use Bret to embezzle money.
+Karen Steele is Molly, and she has a perverse interest in Bret from the start.
+She serves him breakfast, and he takes a job in the saloon.
 Bret and the sheriff fight over this bad girl.
-Karen Steele is Molly, and she has a perverse interest in Bret from the get-go.
-She serves him breakfast, and he takes a job in the saloon.
-Right away, he spots card cheats.
-Bret and Molly ride out of town.
-They talk, and Bret admits to being a drifter.
-They kiss!
-Three men want Molly, and she is a hottie!
-She wants Bret and the stolen money both.
-But Bret is an honest man despite making a living by playing cards.
+Bret and Molly ride out of town, and he admits to being a drifter.
+Three men want her!
+She wants Bret and the stolen money.
+But Bret is honest despite being a gambler.
 He gets the reward and pins a thousand dollar bill inside his coat.

-3 ACCORDING TO HOYLE - Con artist Samantha Crawford appears as early as the third episode.
+3 ACCORDING TO HOYLE - Con artist Samantha Crawford appears in the third episode.
 She uses an obscure rule regarding straights to beat Bret at poker.
-They cruise the Mississippi between St. Louis and New Orleans, finally making their way to Wyoming.
-Samantha is the prototype for subsequent females who harassed the Mavericks: Melanie Blake, Modesty Blaine and Marla.
-Samantha and Bret resume their game on the Stonewall Jackson riverboat, and that is when she resorts to Hoyle's Book of Games for 5 card stud, allowing a pair of 9s to beat Bret's straight.
-After double-crossing Bret, Sam realizes she likes him.
+They cruise the Mississippi between St. Louis and New Orleans before making their way to Wyoming.
+Samantha is the prototype for subsequent females who torment the Mavericks: Melanie Blake, Modesty Blaine & Marla.
+Samantha and Bret resume their game on the Stonewall Jackson riverboat, and this is when she resorts to Hoyle's Book of Games for 5 card stud, allowing a pair of 9s to beat a straight.
+After double-crossing Bret, Samantha realizes she likes him.

-4 GHOST RIDER - Bret helps Mary Shane, who supposedly died several days before.
+4 GHOST RIDER - Bret helps Mary Shane, who supposedly had died.
 She is the "ghost rider."
-She leaves Bret and the buggy and disappears with Bret's coat and the $1000 bill pinned inside.
+She leaves Bret and the buggy and disappears with Bret's coat and his $1000 bill pinned inside.
 Bret finds his coat and his money in a cemetery on a stone with Mary's name on it.
 Bret calls on the undertaker, who was engaged to Mary.
-Bret follows him and is led to a rockslide.
+Bret follows him and is led to a rock slide.
 The undertaker is killed, and Bret is blamed.
-Lots of suspense and mystery!
-Bret returns to the rockslide to find Mary rummaging through rocks.
+Lots of mystery and suspense!
+Bret returns to the rock slide to find Mary rummaging through the rocks.

 5 THE LONG HUNT - Fleeing sore losers, Bret is rescued by Lefty Dolan, who is waiting to rob a stage.
 Lefty assumes Bret is an outlaw.
 When the stage is finally held up, Lefty is killed.
 Dying, he sends Bret on an errand to clear an innocent man.